 Anonymous Tips

-Anonymous tips that claim a driver is involved in criminal activity cannot in general be used to establish reasonable cause for pulling them over.
-Without knowledge as to the credibility of the tip provider or specific details as to the nature of the crime, police must have a lawful reason to stop the driver.
+Generally, anonymous tips that claim a driver is involved in criminal activity cannot be used to establish reasonable suspicion criminal activity is occurring for pulling them over.
+Without knowledge as to the credibility of the tip provider or specific details as to the nature of the crime, police must have a different and lawful reason to stop the driver.

 There are some exceptions to officers requiring probable cause before stopping a vehicle.
-These include immigration and DUI checkpoints.
-In many states, DUI checkpoints must be published ahead of time and made available for the public’s knowledge.
+These may include immigration and DUI checkpoints.
 In situations where a fugitive from justice is on the loose, police may legally set up roadblocks and stop vehicles in their search for a specific criminal.

 What To Do If You’re Stopped